Grewfisk/nerd.nu-Moderation-GUI/Manual-Installation/README.md

 # Installation Instructions
-* If you're on windows save your sanity and install Notepad ++.
+If you're using windows, save your sanity and install Notepad ++.
 Or use notepad if you're a masochist.

 ##### If you only have keyboard bindings and no GUI buttons/labels:
 1. Ensure Minecraft is closed.
 It will overwrite the files you're editing on exit.